projectcalico/calico/security/tutorials/calico-policy.md

 wget -q --timeout=5 google.com -O -
 ```

-It returns the html of googles home page.
+It will return the HTML of the google home page.

 {: .no-select-button}